The remains of this protected historic shipwreck are buried near the lnverloch Surf Life Saving Club.

 Due to its current exposure, Amazon has current interpretive significance, particularly for the local community.
 This can be further explored through signage and images.
 Amazon may have interpretive potential after further archaeological study.

 The Victorian shipwreck resources has quite a few examples of international iron and steel trading ships but the wreck of the Amazon is a rare example of a mid-19th century wooden international cargo carrier.
 The wreck is also the only example in the Victorian wreck resource that was built in Jersey, one of the British Channel Islands.
 The erosion that occurred during the Autumn storms in April 2015, exposed rare and delicate organic artifacts such as a deadeye with a knot still tied at one end.

 What do we know about the Amazon so far?

 Source: Information leaflet distributed by Heritage Victoria (Sept 2018)

 The Amazon shipwreck is an archaeologically significant example of an international wooden trading ship from the mid-19th century.
 While Victoria has several iron and steel international cargo carrying shipwrecks, the Amazon is rare as a very early example of a wooden international cargo carrier.

-Amazon was built in 1855 at Jersey, one of the Channel islands in the UK.
+Amazon was built in 1855 at Jersey, one of the British Channel islands.
 The three-masted barque soon entered the international cargo trade operating between the UK, Australia and South America.

 On 12 December 1863, Amazon left Melbourne bound for Mauritius with a cargo of salted meats.
 During a storm, some vital sails were damaged and Amazon began to drift close to shore.
 By 10am on 14 December, the vessel ran aground onto the beach at Inverloch where it currently remains.